yslianTim/rhbm_gem/docs/developer/architecture/dataobject-io-architecture.md

 ## 1. Scope

-Top-level DataObject roots are fixed to:
+Top-level persisted/file-backed `DataObject` roots are fixed to:

 - `ModelObject`
 - `MapObject`

-`AtomObject` and `BondObject` are model-domain objects and are not top-level file/database roots.
+`AtomObject` and `BondObject` are model-domain objects.
+They are not top-level file or database roots.

 ## 2. Supported Surface